Perform one-sided atomic compare-and-swap.

 - initial address of compare buffer (choice)

-- datatype of the entry in origin, result, and target buffers (handle)
+- datatype of the element in all buffers (handle)

 - displacement from start of window to beginning of target buffer (non-negative integer)